aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/technical-articles/get-the-entire-presentation-slide-background-as-an-image/_index.md

 - PPTX
 - PowerPoint presentation
 - Java
-- title: Aspose.Slides for Android via Java
+- Aspose.Slides for Android via Java
 ---

 In PowerPoint presentations, the slide background can consist of many elements.
 In addition to the image set as the [slide background](/slides/androidjava/presentation-background/), the final background can be influenced by the presentation theme, color scheme, and the shapes placed on the master slide and layout slide.

-title: Aspose.Slides for Android via Java does not provide a simple method to extract the entire presentation slide background as an image, but you can follow the steps below to do this:
+Aspose.Slides for Android via Java does not provide a simple method to extract the entire presentation slide background as an image, but you can follow the steps below to do this:
 1. Load the presentation using the [Presentation](https://reference.aspose.com/slides/androidjava/com.aspose.slides/presentation/) class.
 1. Get the slide size from the presentation.
 1. Select a slide.